Cod vs Mahi Mahi – What’s The Difference? Let’s Compare

 Both fish are a good source of selenium.
 Studies 9 show selenium may help to protect the following:

 - Cognitive issues

 One of the most important things people takes into consideration when choosing a fish is its taste.
-When comparing the two fish, does Mahi Mahi taste like cod?
+Let’s examine the tastes of both fish.

 Mahi Mahi and cod have a mild to sweet taste, but Mahi Mahi is less mild.
 Cod tastes more buttery while the darker flesh of Mahi Mahi can taste fishier.

 Mahi Mahi taste can range from mild to sweet depending which part of the flesh you’re eating.
 The darker area has a more pronounced flavor similar to swordfish but not as much.
 Its firm, moist texture has large flakes.

 Cod has a non-fishy mild taste.
 The mild taste can be sweet at times and is good for people who don’t like a fishy tasting seafood.
 It’s texture is firm, flaky and moist if cooked properly.
 Pacific are moister than Atlantic.